loxilb-io/loxilbdocs/docs/cmd.md

 #### Create Mirror information
 ```
 #loxicmd create mirror <mirrorIdent> --mirrorInfo=<InfoOption>:<InfoValue>,... --targetObject=attachement:<port1,rule2>,mirrObjName:<ObjectName>
-loxicmd create mirror mirr-1 --mirrorInfo="type:0,port:hs0" --targetObject="attachement:1,mirrObjName:hs1
+loxicmd create mirror mirr-1 --mirrorInfo="type:0,port:ensp0" --targetObject="attachement:1,mirrObjName:ensp1
 ```
-mirrorIdent(string): Mirror identifier\
+mirrorIdent(string): Mirror identifier
-type(int) : Mirroring type as like 0 == SPAN, 1 == RSPAN, 2 == ERSPAN\
+type(int) : Mirroring type as like 0 == SPAN, 1 == RSPAN, 2 == ERSPAN
-port(string) : The port where mirrored traffic needs to be sent\
+port(string) : The port where mirrored traffic needs to be sent
-vlan(int) : for RSPAN we may need to send tagged mirror traffic\
+vlan(int) : for RSPAN we may need to send tagged mirror traffic
-remoteIP(string) : For ERSPAN we may need to send tunnelled mirror traffic\
+remoteIP(string) : For ERSPAN we may need to send tunnelled mirror traffic
-sourceIP(string): For ERSPAN we may need to send tunnelled mirror traffic\
+sourceIP(string): For ERSPAN we may need to send tunnelled mirror traffic
-tunnelID(int): For ERSPAN we may need to send tunnelled mirror traffic\
+tunnelID(int): For ERSPAN we may need to send tunnelled mirror traffic

 ##### Mirror yaml example
 ```